Mule spinners' cancer: Introduction

 About 1900, there was a high incidence of scrotal cancer detected in former mule spinners.
 The cancer was limited to cotton mule spinners and did not affect woollen or condenser mule spinners.
 The cause was attributed to the blend of vegetable and mineral oils used to lubricate the spindles.
-The spindles, when running, threw out a mist of oil at crotch height, that was captured by the clothing of anyone piecing an end.
+The spindles, when running, threw out a mist of oil at crotch height, which was then captured by the clothing of anyone piecing an end.
 In the 1920s, much attention was given to this problem.
-Mules had used this mixture from the 1880s, and cotton mules ran faster and hotter than the other mules, and needed more frequent oiling.
+Mules had been using this mixture since the 1880s, and cotton mules ran faster and hotter than the other mules, and needed more frequent oiling.
 The solution was to make it a statutory requirement to only use vegetable oil or white mineral oils, which were believed to be non-carcinogens.
-But by then, cotton mules had been superseded by the ring frame and the industry was contracting, therefore it was never established if these measures were effective.
+However, by that time, cotton mules had been superseded by the ring frame and the industry was contracting, so it was never established if these measures were effective in reducing the incidence of scrotal cancer.

 Mule spinning

 A pair of 150 ft long self-acting mules with 1320 spindles each would be tended by three employees: the minder or operative spinner, the big piecer, and the little piecer.
 The little piecer would start in the mulegate on his fourteenth birthday, and rise to the status of a minder.
 All these men worked barefoot, wearing white light cotton trousers.
-There were four basic tasks: creeling, doffing, cleaning and piecing.
+There were four basic tasks: creeling, doffing, cleaning, and piecing.
 Creeling and piecing would both be done while the mule was in motion.
-Creeling was about replacing the bobbins in the creel while piecing the old disappearing thread with the new; it was done from behind the mule.
+Creeling was about replacing the bobbins in the creel while piecing the old disappearing thread with the new; this was done from behind the mule.
 Piecing was about joining any ends that had broken.
-The piecer would catch the snarled fuzzy broken end at the top of the spindle in his right hand and pull out some clean thread and wrap it around the left forefinger.
+The piecer would catch the snarled, fuzzy, broken end at the top of the spindle in his right hand, and pull out some clean thread and wrap it around the left forefinger.
 This would be pressed into clean roving emerging from the attenuating rollers, pulling the hand away when the two had twisted together.
-All this was done while walking back and forth with the carriage, contact being made using the three of four seconds when the piecer was close enough to lean over the frame and reach the rollers.
+All this was done while walking back and forth with the carriage, contact being made using the three or four seconds when the piecer was close enough for the piecer to lean over the frame and reach the rollers.
 At this moment, left arm and leg forward, his crotch was adjacent to the base of the spindles.